Local Businesses Come Together To Support the Arts in Worcester

 A whole host of local businesses, and indeed theatre loving individuals, have shown their support for the arts in Worcestershire, by sponsoring the city’s main producing theatre company, the Worcester Repertory Company, in one of its biggest productions of the year – its annual two-week outdoor production in the gardens of Worcester’s historic Commandery.

-Pride & (quite a lot of) Prejudice opens on Tuesday 2nd July and runs until Sunday 14th July.
+The Hound of the Baskervilles opens on Tuesday 10th July and runs until Sunday 22nd July.
 For more information or to book tickets please contact the Box Office on 01905 611427 or visit www.worcesterlive.co.uk.